Last Updated: September 4, 2023

 As noted above, sometimes the court monitoring programs are more neutral in tone and take the stance that their program does not necessarily give neighborhoods a greater say in sentencing or disposition of cases.

 For example, the Cleveland court watch raises awareness among citizens about how the courts are operating so that they can be effective in advocating about criminal justice system issues where warranted.
 While this is a valuable civic service in a democracy, it is not the same thrust as presenting neighborhood impact statements.

 Also falling loosely into this more neutral category is the citizens court watch program in Atlanta, with the city of Atlanta and Fulton County running parallel programs.
 We cannot find current information on the status of this initiative, so it may have been discontinued or on hiatus during the pandemic.
-In the recent past citizens received training on court procedures, and then are able to monitor and attend hearings involving repeat offenders and offenses of particular interest to neighborhoods.
+In the recent past citizens received training on court procedures, and then were able to monitor and attend hearings involving repeat offenders and offenses of particular interest to neighborhoods.

 Lastly, some programs are built on the notion of restorative justice.
 The restorative justice concept deals with trying to confront the perpetrator with the consequences of his or her actions, and trying to figure out how the perpetrator can participate in restoring the victim to wholeness as nearly as possible.